 So if you’re shooting with a Canon crop sensor, you would want to divide that final number by 1.6.
 If you’re using another model, you would divide it by 1.5.

-For example, if you had a 14mm f/2.8 lens, but you put it on a Canon crop sensor body (like a Digital Rebel or a 70D), you would divide 35.7 seconds by 1.6 for a 22.3 second exposure time.
-If you were shooting on a Nikon crop sensor (like a D5000), you would divide 35.7 seconds by 1.5 for a 23.8 second exposure time.
+For example, if you had a 14mm f/2.8 lens, but you put it on a Canon crop sensor body (like a Digital Rebel or a 70D), you would divide 35.7 seconds by 1.6.
+This gives a 22.3 second exposure time.
+If you were shooting on a Nikon crop sensor (like a D5300), you would divide 35.7 seconds by 1.5 for a 23.8 second exposure time.

 All you have to remember is that you take 500, divide it by your focal length.
 And if you’re on a crop sensor camera, divide that number again by the magnification factor.